 The metal shop is located on the basement level and contains a waterjet cutter and a range of tools for work with metal.

-The CAD/CAM lab is located on the basement level and offers a range of software for modeling and design.
+The visualization lab (v-lab) is located on the basement level and has equipment for virtual/augmented reality projects, high-resolution 3D scanning, and photo production.

-The all-purpose makerspaces in studios 110 and 120 contain laser-cutters, basic 3D printers, hand tools, and more.
+The all-purpose makerspaces in studios 110 and 120 contain laser-cutters, basic 3D printers, hand tools, wood fabrication equipment, and more.

 The advanced prototyping lab is located in room 332 and contains high-end 3D printers.